kevindublin/etchedpress/content/shop/how-we-liberated-john-compton.md

 ---

-[**John Compton**](https://www.facebook.com/poetjohncompton) (b.
+[**john Compton**](https://www.facebook.com/poetjohncompton) (b.
 1987) is a gay poet who lives in kentucky with his husband josh and their dogs and cats.
 He is the author of two full-length collections *trainride elsewhere* (Pressed Wafer/Rouge Wolf Press, 2016) and *the castration of a minor god* (Ghost City Press, 2022) as well as ten chapbooks, including *a child growing wild inside the mothering womb* (Ghost City Press, 2020), *i saw god cooking children / paint their bones* (Blood Pudding Press 2020), and the forthcoming *melancholy arcadia* (Small Harbor Press, May 2024) and *blacked out borderland from an exponential crisis* (Ethel Zine and Micro Press, Sep 2023).
 His pdf chapbook *the skies fell revelations* is free [when you purchase his full length poetry book from Ghost City Press](https://ghostcitypress.com/books/the-castration-of-a-minor-god).
 He has been nominated for three pushcart prizes and published in numerous magazines and anthologies.

 <img src="/static/images/john-compton.jpg" alt="john compton author photo" style="height:150px; width:auto;" />
-<center>John Compton</center>
+<center>john compton</center>